usnistgov/800-63-3/sp800-63a/sec4_ial.md

 All identity proofing steps SHALL be performed in person.
 See [Section 5.3.3](#vip) for more details.

-Remote proofing SHALL NOT be allowed.
+Unsupervised remote proofing SHALL NOT be allowed.

 #### 4.5.6.
 Address Confirmation